If you have any questions, please contact us at hasc@niu.edu. Applications are accepted only through the web form below.

 Continuing graduate assistants will perform the following additional duties:

-- Develop and give focused presentations to classes and groups in the NIU community
+- Develop and deliver focused writing and research presentations, workshops and webinars to classes and groups in the NIU community

-- Participate in UWC mentoring by working with new consultants (after the first semester)
+- Participate in Writing Center mentoring by working with new consultants (after the first semester)

 - Co-create training materials and help facilitate staff training